Together in Christ: 'Fading or Forever' — 1 John 2:15-17

 Key Thought

 People matter more than stuff — the things, the trinkets, of this world.
-As Father, Son, and Holy Spirit, God matters more than everything and anything else.
+As Father, Son, and Holy Spirit, God matters more than everything else and anything else.
 Jesus made this clear when He said:

 And what do you benefit if you gain the whole world but lose your own soul?
 Is anything worth more than your soul?
 [1]

-Jesus commanded us to love God and love our neighbors, [2] and not crave the stuff of the world.
+Jesus commanded us to love God and love our neighbors [2] and not crave the stuff of the world.
 The love of worldly things crowds out our love for God and leads us to neglect the people we love.
 [3]

 • The craving for physical pleasure.